wangywUST/wangywust.github.io/Course/lecture_4.md

 3. **FLOP Estimation**
    - Roughly **2 FLOPs** per token-parameter during a forward pass (one multiplication + one addition).
    - Training (forward + backward) yields about **6 FLOPs** per token-parameter if no recomputation is used, or **8 FLOPs** per token-parameter if activation recomputation is used.

-4. **KV Cache**
-   - A powerful mechanism for fast autoregressive decoding, storing keys and values for each token in float16 to avoid recomputing them.
-   - The total KV cache scales with $b(s+n)h$ per layer.

 By dissecting these components, we gain a clearer picture of **why** training large language models requires extensive memory and computation, and **how** various strategies (e.g., activation recomputation, KV cache) are applied to optimize hardware resources.
 Such understanding is crucial for practitioners to make informed decisions about scaling laws, distributed training setups, and memory-saving techniques.